ibm-cloud-docs/assistant/tutorial-slots-complex.md

     </tr>
     </table>

-## Step 8: Apply a valid value if the user fails to provide one after several attempts
+## Apply a valid value if the user fails to provide one after several attempts
 {: #tutorial-slots-complex-counter}
 {: step}